jstagge/reproduc_hyd/ReadMe.md

 ## Preprint

+[AGU 2018 Poster](https://github.com/jstagge/reproduc_hyd/blob/master/assets/AGU/stagge_reproducibility_agu_2018.pdf) as presented at the 2018 Fall Meeting C13J Reproduciblt Science in Water Resources: Cryosphere and Hydrology poster session.

 [Preprint manuscript file](https://github.com/jstagge/reproduc_hyd/blob/master/assets/stagge_et_al_reproducibility_preprint.pdf) with all text, figures, tables, etc. submitted to Scientific Data.

-Please note, this publication is currently under review and is presented here only as reference for the code repository.
-As per the policies of Scientific Data, this work is subject to press embargo until published.

-[AGU 2018 Poster](https://github.com/jstagge/reproduc_hyd/blob/master/assets/AGU/stagge_reproducibility_agu_2018.pdf) as presented at the 2018 Fall Meeting C13J Reproduciblt Science in Water Resources: Cryosphere and Hydrology poster session.
+It is provided here for transparency and so that other users may benefit from its underlying code.

 ## Reference and How to Cite

 For any description of this methodology, please use the following citation (s):

 * Stagge, J.H., Rosenberg, D.E., Abdallah, A.M., Akbar, A., Attallah, N., and James, R. (2019) "Assessing data availability and research reproducibility in hydrology and water resources."
 Scientific Data.
-[In review, preprint](https://github.com/jstagge/reproduc_hyd/blob/master/assets/stagge_et_al_reproducibility_preprint.pdf)
+6:190030 [DOI:10.1038/sdata.2019.30](https://doi.org/10.1038/sdata.2019.30)

 * Stagge, J.H., Abdallah, A.M., and Rosenberg, D.E.
 (2018) "jstagge/reproduc_hyd: Source code accompanying "Assessing data availability and research reproducibility in hydrology and water resources" doi: 10.5281/zenodo.1467417